Searching For Your New Property

 - Furnishing – the majority of properties are provided part-furnished, which means the landlord will provide the basic furnishings such as beds and sofas and kitchen appliances, leaving you room to add your own bits and make the house more of your own home.
 The exception is student accommodation which is normally fully furnished.

 - If you have young children, then you will probably want ground floor accommodation or a property with a lift.
 Check if there is a secure garden for your children to play and avoid properties where the front door leads directly onto a main road.
 Homes within the catchment of a good state school are more easily rented than finding a property to buy.

-Your tenancy agreement may limit the uses to which you can put the property.
-Check this for any restrictions that may be included – typically you will be prevented from running a business.
+Your Tenancy Agreement may limit the uses to which you can put the property.
+Check this for any restrictions that may be included – typically you will be prevented from running a business. for example.

-- Pets – both the landlord’s head lease and the landlords’ insurance policy may prevent pets being kept at the property.
-If you are permitted a pet then expect to lodge a higher deposit with the agent and to pay for steam cleaning of carpets and flea de-infestation at the end of the tenancy.
+- Pets – it is common for the Landlord’s insurance policy to prevent pets being kept at the property.
+If you are permitted a pet, then expect to pay a premium and to pay for steam cleaning of carpets and flea de-infestation at the end of the tenancy.
 Animal fleas can lie dormant for weeks, so the agent may hold some of your deposit until after the new tenants have moved in.

-- Young children – crayon marks on walls, sticky handprints and extra wear and tear can mean landlords would prefer a childless professional couple.
-However, if it’s a larger house with garden then the natural tenants are a family and it’s always worth asking if the landlord will consider your family, perhaps if you lodged a higher deposit.
+- Young children – crayon marks on walls, sticky handprints and extra wear and tear can mean that some Landlords would prefer a childless professional couple.
+However, if it’s a larger house with garden, then it’s always worth asking.
 Apartments with balconies are no-go areas for children.